JoergBitzer/AudioDevOrga/installReadMe.md

     cmake --build build --target AudioPluginHost
     cmake --build build --target Projucer

+    if you have time just
+    cmake --build build

 ##  Use AudioDev Directory as SuperProject for all Audio Dev (this seems the better way)
     1. Copy CMakeList.txt from this git projekt to the AudioDev Directory

 ## Test with an example
+(You have to add the Libs dir first look at TGM Dev Specific below)

 Clone https://github.com/JoergBitzer/CrossPlugInTest into AudioDev directory

     1. Change CMakeFile.txt in the AudioDev Directory by adding (or uncomment)